JakeRoggenbuck/RedoxQL/README.md

 ### Using FxHashMap instead of default HashMap

 The Rust defualt HashMap is a great general purpose HashMap implementation and is very fast but FxHashMap is a decent bit faster.
-After changing the page directory to use FxHashMap in [PR#186](https://github.com/JakeRoggenbuck/ecs-165a-database/pull/186), the speed of many reads and writes improved by over 28% and the overall speed of all the benchmarks improved by by over 26%.
+After changing the page directory to use FxHashMap in [PR#186](https://github.com/JakeRoggenbuck/ecs-165a-database/pull/186), the speed of many reads and writes improved by **over 28%** and the overall speed of all the benchmarks improved by by **over 26%**.

 ```rs
 use crate::container::{ReservedColumns, NUM_RESERVED_COLUMNS};